flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="getwebhooksubscriptions"></a>
 # **GetWebhookSubscriptions**
-> RestApiArrayResultWebhookSubscription GetWebhookSubscriptions (string clientId)
+> RestApiArrayResultWebhookSubscription GetWebhookSubscriptions (string oauthAppId, string appId)

-Get all webhook subscriptions by your Oauth client id
+Get all webhook subscriptions by your Oauth App id

 ### Example
 ```csharp